back to top

 Using PowerShell to download a file

-We also want to clarify that you will need a specific destination where you can store the downloaded file before we proceed to the actual download.
+We also want to clarify that you will need a specific destination where you can store the downloaded file before we proceed with the actual download.
 Your cmdlet file will need a particular parameter.

-Prerequisite Before Download the File
+Prerequisites Before Downloading the File

 The path and URL should be stored in variables as a best practice.
 The variables $URL and $Path will be used in this article.
 You will need to replace the values with your own, but here is an example of how you can declare these variables.

 For downloading files, I usually use the Invoke-WebRequest cmdlet.
 However, any of the three cmdlets I show you will work.
-It is simple to use the Invoke-WebRequest cmdlet.
+It is simple to use the invoke-web-request cmdlet.
 The following is an example of a download command:

 Invoke-WebRequest -URI $URL -OutFile $Path